Form MGT-6 - Applicability, Fees, Due Date

 Every change in the business environment in India calls for the importance of conformity to the regulatory framework for good governance and operational transparency.
 The Ministry of Corporate Affairs (MCA) requires certain companies to institute event-based filings in terms of the above regulatory mechanism.
 This means that whenever a material corporate event or alteration occurs in the company, relevant forms and documents are filed through the MCA portal.
-Whereas annual compliance is governed by a specific calendar, event-based compliance is triggered at different times in an organisation’s life, such as a change in a director, a change in share capital, a change in registered office address, or a share issue, among others.
+Whereas a specific calendar governs annual compliance, event-based compliance is triggered at different times in an organisation’s life, such as a change in a director, a change in share capital, a change in registered office address, or a share issue, among others.

 It is of utmost importance that the filing be done timely and accurately.
 Non-compliance may lead to penalties, litigation, and the disqualification of directors.
-The Companies Act, 2013, and rules and regulations made thereunder require companies to notify such changes to the Registrar of Companies (ROC) within the stipulated timelines in order to ensure transparency in the matters at hand and the proper organisation of records.
+The Companies Act, 2013, and rules and regulations made thereunder require companies to notify such changes to the Registrar of Companies (ROC) within the stipulated timelines to ensure transparency in the matters at hand and the proper organization of records.

-Event-based MCA filings give support to the legal status of a company and help in raising its stature amongst its stakeholders, the investors, and the regulatory body.
-They show that the company is keen on compliance with regulations, professional responsibility, and a very proactive way of implementing corporate governance.
+Event-based MCA filings provide support for a company’s legal status and help raise its stature among stakeholders, including investors and the regulatory body.
+They demonstrate that the company is committed to compliance with regulations, professional responsibility, and a proactive approach to implementing corporate governance.

 What is Form MGT-6?